crashoverride777/swifty-ads/README.md

 # Pre-setup: Custom Ads (iOS and tvOS)

+Igore this step if you are not planning to use Custom ads.

-If you are including your own ads it is recommended to read apples marketing guidlines
+If you are including your own ads it is recommended to read apples marketing guidlines https://developer.apple.com/app-store/marketing/guidelines/#images

-https://developer.apple.com/app-store/marketing/guidelines/#images

-If you will use custom ads and your app/game is only in landscape mode add this code in your AppDelegate.
-The SKProductViewController used for iOS only supports portrait and will crash if this is not on included for landscape only apps.
+If your app/game is only in landscape mode add this code in your AppDelegate.

 ```swift
 func application(_ application: UIApplication, supportedInterfaceOrientationsFor window: UIWindow?) -> UIInterfaceOrientationMask {
         return UIInterfaceOrientationMask.allButUpsideDown
 }
 ```

+The SKProductViewController used for iOS only supports portrait and will crash if this is not on included for landscape only apps.

 # Mediation